 Barry has successfully represented his clients in numerous jury trials, in matters ranging from civil and criminal conspiracy, breach of contract and fiduciary duty, RICO, securities and antitrust offenses.
 One of those cases prompted the National Law Journal to recognize Barry and his colleagues for a “slam-dunk defense verdict,” calling it the “Biggest Defense Verdict of 1999.”

 In 2014, clients under Barry’s legal care were victorious in two different matters.
 In one, his team secured a take-nothing award in its representation of a private equity fund where damages in excess of $17 million were sought.
 When the fund was charged with breaching its fiduciary duty, Barry’s team mounted a high-energy game plan that resulted in the adversary dismissing the lawsuit and bearing its own fees and expenses.

 Also in 2014, Barry and his team brought to an end a three-year antitrust investigation of a Canadian financial institution charged with violating both federal and state antitrust laws.
 Federal and state agencies had hoped to bring criminal charges and civil penalty damages.
 Neither criminal nor civil charges were ultimately sought and the Canadian bank reached an out-of-court settlement for insubstantial amounts.
-For this and other work, Chambers USA, Chambers & Partners, ranks Barry as a leading practitioner in antitrust law in Texas and nationally, 2006-2015.
+For this and other work, Chambers USA, Chambers & Partners, ranks Barry as a leading practitioner in antitrust law in Texas (2006-2016) and nationally (2015).